 Taking steps to manage a learning disability in early childhood can help with success in school and other areas.
 This success can continue into adulthood.

 Most of the time, experts don't know the reason for learning disabilities.
 But these disabilities tend to run in families.

-Some learning disabilities may be caused by a mother's illness or injury during or before her child's birth or by her use of drugs and alcohol during pregnancy.
+Some learning disabilities may be caused by illness or injury during or before birth or by the use of drugs and alcohol during pregnancy.